billgernert/production-automation/README.md

 ## What's here

-- **[Horizon](HorizonMonitoringScript.ps1)** — a low-desktop, error-desktop and connection-server health monitor for a VMware/Omnissa Horizon VDI environment.
+- **[Horizon VDI Monitor](horizon/HorizonMonitoringScript.ps1)** — a low-desktop, error-desktop and connection-server health monitor for a VMware/Omnissa Horizon VDI environment.
 Built over a weekend after getting a quote for a commercial monitoring product, it ran every 15 minutes and alerted on low desktop pools, error desktops, and unhealthy connection servers.
 It let me patch pools safely on a schedule and eliminated the need for a third-party solution.

 *More to come: a three-stage patching pipeline (test, validate, promote) and a scheduled IIS farm deployment tool that ran change windows without me at my desk.*